 The questions loan officers, lenders, and real estate agents ask most when evaluating Fello vs Homebot.

 It depends on your business.
-Fello fits large real estate teams with thousands of contacts and dedicated marketing bandwidth to run multi-channel campaigns and direct mail.
-Homebot fits loan officers, lenders, real estate agents, and partner pairs who want their whole database engaged automatically, sharper predictive accuracy, and AI seller scoring included on every plan.
+Fello fits large real estate teams with thousands of contacts and the bandwidth to run multi-channel campaigns, deep data enrichment, and automated direct mail.
+Homebot fits loan officers, lenders, real estate agents, and lender-agent pairs who want their whole database engaged automatically, with AI seller scoring and buyer tools included on every plan.

 Homebot publishes 89% predictive accuracy on its Likely to Sell Score and a 75% monthly open rate versus Fello's reported 61% on email.
-Fello does not publish a comparable accuracy figure.
+Fello does not publish a comparable accuracy figure for its AI Lead Score.

 Homebot loan officer pricing starts at $125/month for Starter (100 clients), $225/month for Pro (500 clients), and $300/month for Unlimited, all with a $100 setup fee and AI seller intelligence included.
+Homebot's full-database Unlimited plan is $300/mo — less than Fello's entry price.
 Homebot real estate agent plans start at $50/month, or $25/month with a co-sponsoring lender.
-On the AI seller intelligence capability, the head-to-head runs roughly 14x to 17x in Homebot's favor.

 No. Fello does not include a buyer-side product.
 Homebot includes a branded private home search that keeps buyers browsing listings inside your portal instead of leaving for Zillow, with your contact information on every listing, plus a mobile app and affordability calculators in every listing.